conradakunga/Blog/_posts/2022-03-29-cleaner-code-with-swtich-expressions-in-c-.md

     - C#
     - Algorithms
 ---
-Everyone who remembers their path towards becoming a programmer, either as a hobbyist or a career software engineer, will remember the problem of writing this program - given a mark, allocates a grade according to a table like this:
+Everyone who remembers their path towards becoming a programmer, either as a hobbyist or a career software engineer, will remember the problem of writing this program - given a mark, allocate a grade according to a table like this:

 | Marks | Grade |
 |:-------:|:-------:|